KazanExpress/vue-simple-suggest/README.md

 -----

-## Simple example
+## Examples:

 To use the component just install via NPM:

 `npm install --save vue-simple-suggest`

-Then, in your Vue.js component/page:
+Then, in your Vue.js component/page do the following...

+### Simple example

+If you need to suggest things from a static array:

 ```html
 <!-- Some component.vue -->